Your Online Reputation Matters

 Search engines like Google are influenced by online reviews, as having visibility through online reviews on credible websites helps you come up in SERPs.
 By recognising your online presence, internet acknowledges you as a trustworthy, legitimate business.
-This is the most reliable form of search engine optimisation, as good quantity of Google reviews can create to high google rankings.
+This is the most reliable form of search engine optimisation, as a good quantity of Google reviews can create high google rankings.

 As we know, word of mouth publicity is the most reliable and valid form of promotion for any business.
 And in this era of digitisation, online reviews do precisely that!
 They make your brand known and heard of; as through online reviews, an existing customer exposes you to a set of new potential customers.
 It’s free publicity!

 Business owners must earn trust.
 And what better way than online reviews.
 To gain confidence, make people talk about you on the internet, make them believe that you exist, that you are credible.
 A potential customer is more likely to accept an existing customer’s feedback, than any other source.
 It makes your business real!
 And, you earn trust.

 Online reviews engage both potential and existing customers, as your existing customer is writing about you and your potential customer is reading about you.
 It helps you form a deeper relationship with your customers because through online reviews you get to understand customers’ opinions and they get to know you better through your replies.

 Some online reviews may raise concerns and suggest improvements.
 As disheartening as it may seem, these criticisms amount to constructive feedback.
 They allow you to improve and resolve your customer complaints.
 And you get to be the hero in the end!

 Influence of Online Reviews on Potential Customers